MatthewHRockwell/ATOMiK-validator-kit/README.md

 ---

+## Feature Request

+All feature requests are welcome, however we are unable to accomodate all requests.
+Requests can be submitted through **[Jira](https://matthewhrockwell.atlassian.net/jira/software/projects/SCRUM/form/1?atlOrigin=eyJpIjoiMWFjYzAyYjc2MWZiNDgxNThkYjFkNDg3NDk3MDFiY2YiLCJwIjoiaiJ9)**

+---

 ## License

 This project is licensed under the **Apache License 2.0**.
 This ensures that the ATOMiK Validator Kit remains an open, auditable standard for the security community while protecting the underlying intellectual property of the ATOMiK Protocol.